Anandhi0817/BizcardX/README.md

 Technologies Used: OCR (Optical Character Recognition) , Streamlit GUI , SQL (Structured Query Language) or Sqlite3 , Data Extraction Techniques

-FEATURES Integrate support for recognizing and extracting text from business cards in multiple languages, catering to a diverse user base.
+Features: Integrate support for recognizing and extracting text from business cards in multiple languages, catering to a diverse user base.
          Advanced Data Validation - Implement advanced data validation techniques to ensure the accuracy and reliability of extracted information, reducing errors and improving overall data quality.
          Business Card Template Recognition - Develop functionality to recognize common business card templates and automatically adjust OCR processing parameters for optimal extraction results.
 Allow users to define and customize additional data fields for extraction based on their specific business needs or industry                                                        requirements.